rbowsley/lamplighthelp/source/20-2-1_Setting_up_charge_rules_-_general_points.markdown

-# 20.2.1 Setting up charge Rules: General Points
+# 20.2.1 Charge Module: Overview of Charge Rules

 > The common features of charge rules, and some tips to make sure that they do what you intend